yastn/yastn_benchmarks/README.md

 ```
 python bench_dmrg.py
 ```
-with control options available from the command line, see
+with a few control options available from the command line, see
 ```
 python bench_dmrg.py --help
 ```